thoughtful-pet/uw/README.md

 ## Achtung!

 AI-generated stuff.
-Do not use when sober.
+Do not use unless you're a dog.

 This software is full of fleas, meow.